voidtrading/voidtrading.github.io/README.md

 $ npm run dev
 ```

-# Deploy on Netlify 🚀
+# Deploy on ghpages 🚀

-Deploying your website on Netlify it's optional but I reccomand it in order to deploy it faster and easly.

-You just need to fork this repo and linking it to your Netlify account.
+You just need to fork this repo and linking it to your Github account.

 ## Authors ❤️

+- Jayden.Lee
 - Gianmarco - https://github.com/Ladvace